groovey/Migration/README.md

 return $capsule;
 ```

 Good job!
-Your ready to discover the painless way of doing migrations.
+Your now ready to discover the painless way of doing migrations.

 ## List of Commands